 With an MS in business analytics, you should qualify for such excellent jobs as:

 Here's a little more information about some of the top positions for MSBAs.

 You don't have to get a Master of Science in Data Science to become a data scientist.
 A master's in business analytics also does the trick.
 To succeed in this career, you will need strong programming chops and data modeling skills.

-The average salary for a business analyst manager is over $100,000.
-The best-paid managers earn $137,000.
+The average salary for a business analyst manager is approximately $100,000.
+Top-paid managers earn $155,000.
 Though these professionals need an analytics background, they mainly focus on managing employees and using data to innovate business practices.
 For this job, soft skills, such as communication and leadership, are more important than hard ones, such as data mining.